scbeom/ctv_tutorial/pages/sysmodule/sm_setting.md

     function alert("hello");
     ```

-{% include warning.html content="If you want to upload image data sets, place your data folder in the provided "image" folder." %}
+{% include warning.html content="If you want to upload image data sets, place your data folder in the provided image folder." %}

 {% include important.html content="This is my important info." %}